Voon Ken Hong: Early life

 Voon Ken Hong was born on 24 April 1957 in Kuala Kangsar, Perak.

 Police career

 Voon joined the police force after completing his secondary education on 12 May 1979.
-He began training as probationary inspector at Malaysian Police Training Centre, Jalan Semarak, Kuala Lumpur.
+He began training as probationary inspector at Police Training Centre, Jalan Semarak, Kuala Lumpur.
 He was promoted to Inspector on 1 August 1986.
 He was promoted to Chief inspector on 1 April 1992.

-The first unit he served after finish police training was the police field force, now known as the General Operations Force.
-He then transferred to the Malaysian Special Branch in 1982.
+The first unit he served after finishing police training was the police field force, now known as the General Operations Force.
+He then transferred to the Special Branch in 1982.
 In 1988, he was selected to join the most elite undercover police unit at that time, the F Team, Special Branch.

 Operation Taloong

 Voon was serving as an inspector at the Bukit Aman Special Branch when he was assigned the roles of leader and strategist of Operation Taloong.
 It commenced on 12 March 1988 at Jalan Tuanku Abdul Rahman, Kuala Lumpur.
 The mission was to capture the leader of the 6th Assault Unit of Malayan Communist Party, Chong Chor, and his bodyguard, Yong Nam.
 On the day of the operation, Hong led his two partners, Detective Constable Ku Shariman Ku Hashim and Detective Constable Ahmad Tajuddin Ishak, in a two-hour covert pursuit of Chong Chor's car before it was raided.
 The swift actions of the police quashed any chances of armed resistance.
 Voon Ken Hong, the strategist and leader of the operation, revealed that all his staff were ready to sacrifice their lives for the cause.

 Among the Malayan Communist Party assault units scattered all over West Malaysia, the two most notorious were the MCP's 5th Assault Unit based in Perak, and the MCP's 6th Assault Unit in Selangor.
 With the capture of its leader, the 6th Assault Unit disbanded, dealing a blow to the morale of the other units.
 In the following year, the rest of the communist members laid down their weapons which led to the end of the communist insurgency in Malaysia.